US inflation cooled last month, though trade war threatens to lift prices

-WASHINGTON (AP) — U.S. inflation slowed last month for the first time since September and a measure of underlying inflation fell to a four-year low, even as additional tariffs on steel and aluminum that kicked in Wednesday threaten to send prices higher.
+WASHINGTON (AP) — U.S. inflation slowed last month for the first time since September and a measure of underlying inflation fell to a four-year low, even as widespread tariffs threaten to send prices higher.

 The consumer price index increased 2.8% in February from a year ago, Wednesday's report from the Labor Department showed, down from 3% the previous month.
 Core prices, which exclude the volatile food and energy categories, rose 3.1% from a year earlier, down from 3.3% in January.
 The core figure is the lowest since April 2021.

 The declines were larger than economists expected, according to a survey by data provider FactSet.
 Yet they remain higher than the Federal Reserve's 2% target.
-Sticky inflation could create problems for President Donald Trump, who promised during last year’s campaign to “knock the hell out of inflation.”
+And most economists still expect inflation will remain elevated this year as Trump's tariffs kick in.

+“Today's cooler-than-expected reading was a breath of fresh air,” Ellen Zentner, chief economic strategist at Morgan Stanley Wealth Management, said.
+Yet she cautioned that the Fed is likely to keep its key rate unchanged for now until it sees further evidence of how the White House's trade and immigration policies affect the economy.

 Grocery prices were unchanged last month from January, bringing some relief to consumers grappling with a 25% jump in grocery prices from four years ago.
 The cost of eggs, however, jumped 10.4% in February from the previous month and are nearly 60% more expensive than a year ago.